t-korec/team-showcase/README.md

 Optional tasks(not included in this repo):

-* support for subteams nesting
+* Support for subteams nesting
 * Design and implement the addition of teams.
 * Design and implement employee editing.